 The Company's operating segments have been identified based upon how management has organized the business by services provided to customers and how the chief operating decision maker ("CODM") manages the business and allocates resources, consistent with the criteria in ASC 280, Segment Reporting.
-The Company has two operating segments and two reportable segments, Private Duty Services ("PDS") and Medical Solutions ("MS").
+The Company has three operating segments and three reportable segments, Private Duty Services ("PDS"), Medical Solutions ("MS") and Home Health & Hospice ("HHH").

 All of the Company's identifiable assets are located in the United States, which is where the Company is domiciled.
-The Company does not have revenue outside the United States.
-See Note 16 - Segment Information for additional information on the Company's segments.
+The Company does not generate revenue outside the United States.
+See Note 17 - Segment Information for additional information on the Company's segments.